 Colors: Any color permissible

 UKC Classification: Companion dog

-Shih Tzu are classified in the toy group in most countries, with a height of eight to 11 inches and weight of nine to 16 pounds (four to seven kilograms).
+Shih Tzu are classified in the toy group in most countries, with a height of eight to 11 inches and four to seven kilograms.

 As with most toy breeds, shih tzu are quick to mature, reaching adult size by about 10 months.